 - App stores

-- Make sure your trademark is not deceptive or misleading when it comes to the goods or services you offer.
+- Ensure your trademark is not deceptive or misleading regarding the goods or services you offer.

-When you register make sure to define goods and services you will offer as broadly as possible, add good and services you plan to offer in the future.
-It is easier to remove than add a covered category.
-To register a trademark in Canada go here.
+When registering, define the goods and services broadly, including those you plan to offer in the future.
+It's easier to remove a covered category than to add one later.
+To register a trademark in Canada, click here.

-- Once a certificate of registration is issued by WIPO, an examination process takes between 12 to 18 months, and if granted, the trademark registration will be valid for 10 years.
+- The examination process for a certificate of registration issued by WIPO takes between 12 to 18 months.
+Once granted, the trademark registration will be valid for 10 years.

 - VIDEO - How to do a registered trademark search with the WIPO Global Brand Database